 - Grocers and Markets

-- In many city directories, the listing for a large chain may prompt you to look in the alphabetical section for the full listing.
+- In many city directories, the listing for a large chain may prompt users to look in the alphabetical section for the full listing.
+This is especially common between 1930 and 1970.

 - Usually city directories have a page listing the abbreviations used for suburbs and major roads.
 Other conventions include: